AlexanderPruss/Jsonator/README.md

 Copyright (c) 2016 Alexander Pruss

 *This project has not yet had a first release.
-In particular, unmarshalling maps isn't working yet.*
+More unnecessarily clever tags for mapping to and from collections are coming, as is custom marshalling/unmarshalling.*

+*Missing features:*

++ *Custom Marshalling/Unmarshalling interfaces.*
++ *Tags for encoding/decoding maps with keys that aren't strings.*
++ *Tags for encoding/decoding multiple separate fields into/from a single array.*

 Jsonator is a utility for mapping Go objects to and from multiple different JSON formats.